robvanvolt/DALLE-models/README.md

-# Models trained with lucidrains' DALLE-pytorch (https://github.com/lucidrains/DALLE-pytorch) code
+# DALLE-models

 This repository is a collection of checkpoints for DALLE-pytorch models, from where you can keep on training or start generating images.

 The idea of this repository is to make shared and continued training feasible.

-# DALLE-models
+The models are trained with lucidrains' DALLE-pytorch (https://github.com/lucidrains/DALLE-pytorch) code.

 The folders are named after the hyperparameters used for the training, e.g.: